-The US beer segment has lost share due to the rise of Hard Seltzer.
-The Hard Seltzer market is growing at a spectacular rate, drawing consumers away from other alcoholic beverage categories.
-Hard Seltzer and other Seltzer-like products are expected to combine to drive the ready-to-drink category, making it the fastest-growing beverage alcohol in the U.S. over the next five years.
+The U.S. beer segment has lost share due to the rise of hard seltzer.
+The hard seltzer market is growing at a spectacular rate, drawing consumers away from other alcoholic beverages.
+Hard Seltzer and other seltzer-like products combined are expected to drive the ready-to-drink beverage category, making it the fastest growing alcoholic beverage in the U.S. over the next five years.

-Since its launch in May 2016, White Claw has been the most popular hard seltzer and has made its founder, Anthony von Mandl, a rock star in the spirits world.
-Before launching White Claw, he built a fortune with Mike’s Hard Lemonade, and he has built some of the best wineries in the world, where Prince William and Kate Middleton had paid visits via British Columbia in 2016.
-Von Mandl has been dubbed “Tony Baloney” by many media outlets because of his talent for creating compelling stories to sell his products, Business in Vancouver reported in 2014.
+Since its launch in May 2016, White Claw has been the most popular hard seltzer.
+Its popularity has made its founder, Anthony von Mandl, a rock star in the spirits world.
+Before launching White Claw, he made a fortune with Mike’s Hard Lemonade, and built some of the best wineries in the world.
+His wineries were also visited by Prince William and Kate Middleton in British Columbia in 2016.
+Von Mandl has been dubbed “Tony Baloney” by many media outlets.
+The reason is his knack for telling compelling stories to sell his products.

-White Claw Hard Seltzer has been so popular since its launch that the company faced a shortage in September 2019 after the “summer of White Claw” when Trevor Wallace released a YouTube video that has since received 4 million views.
-The drink, which has since been widely memed, “has captured the zeitgeist of American drinkers as it sits at the intersection of health, wellness, and convenience.”
-To keep up with demand, the manufacturer White Claw Mark Anthony Brands is investing $385 to build two new production facilities in the U.S. this fall.
-In 2019, White Claw was the number one seltzer in the U.S. with sales of about $1.5 billion, according to Sanjiv Gajiwala.
-The company holds the title of “best hard seltzer” to this day.
+White Claw hard seltzer has been so popular since its launch that the company faced a shortage in September 2019 after the “Summer of White Claw” when Trevor Wallace posted a YouTube video that has since had 6 million views.
+The drink, about which many memes have since been made, “struck a chord with the zeitgeist of American drinkers as it sits at the intersection of health, wellness and convenience”.
+In 2021, White Claw sales topped about $2 billion.
+The company still holds the title of “best hard seltzer.”

-White Claw Hard Seltzer combines the simplicity of seltzer water with a gluten-free alcohol base and a hint of fruit flavor.
-The alcohol comes from fermented sugars derived from malted, gluten-free grains.
-The company’s marketing goals have long focused on generating awareness, connecting, and engaging consumers through a 360-degree approach that extends its influence beyond the brand’s digital channels into traditional media and retail.
-Hard seltzer is an entire category created for Millennial sensibilities, and White Claw is undeniably a major pop culture force and the best-selling hard seltzer brand in the world.
+The drinks combine the simplicity of seltzer water with a gluten-free alcohol base and a hint of fruit flavor.
+The alcohol comes from fermented sugar derived from malted, gluten-free grains.
+The company’s marketing goals have long focused on building consumer awareness, engagement and excitement through a 360-degree approach that extends its influence beyond the brand’s digital channels into traditional media and retail.
+Hard seltzer is an entire category created for Millennial sensibilities.
+White Claw is undeniably a major pop culture force and the best-selling hard seltzer brand in the world.

-In recent years, the term wellness has come to mean much more than physical health, exercise, and nutrition.
-It is a multidimensional term that includes physical, emotional, and social health.
+In recent years, wellness has become a term that means much more than physical health, exercise and nutrition.
+It is a multidimensional term that encompasses physical, emotional and social health.
 For consumers, the rise of wellness culture means embracing a personal sense of holistic well-being, while brands are reinventing their values to match this trend.
-Brands are advertising “aspirational lifestyles” on social media, and Millennials are the first to grasp and buy into the wellness mentality.
-According to data from Eventbrite, 78% of Millennials would rather spend money on a desirable experience than buy physical products.
-White Claw quickly followed this trend by creating a product that is only 70-100 calories, 3.7% alcohol, 0 grams of carbohydrates, is naturally gluten-free, comes in a standard 12-ounce can, and has amazing fruit flavors like black cherry, mango, natural lime, raspberry, ruby, pineapple, clementine, and grapefruit.
+Brands are advertising “aspirational lifestyles” on social media, and Millennials are the first to grasp and adopt the wellness mindset.
+Millennials are moving the health and wellness market in new ways, driving three of the biggest trends in the category.

 2. Appealing to its fans’ tastes

-Listening is important, very important indeed.
-The company tapped into its internet fans and selected these flavors based on 70,000 requests from social media.
-Paying attention to the preferences of your fans who reach out can go a long way.
-Positive word of mouth has been the strongest marketing advantage for White Claw.
-In March 2020, the company introduced three brand new flavors to its lineup, adding to the six flavors it already had.
-At the same time, it introduced the 12-can variety pack as it wanted customers to try all the flavors the brand had to offer.
-According to Danelle Kosmal, vice president of Nielsen’s Beverage Alcohol Practice Area, variety packs play an important role for Hard Seltzer as they are the best-selling flavor packs for almost every brand and account for 63% of Hard Seltzer’s total sales.
+Listening is important, very important in fact.
+The company tapped into its Internet fans and selected these flavors based on 70,000 social media requests.
+Paying attention to the preferences of your fans who reach out to you can go a long way.
+Positive word-of-mouth has been the strongest marketing advantage for White Claw.
+There are a total of twelve flavors of White Claw, packaged in various forms such as cans, jars, and others.
+In addition to the individual drinks, White Claw offers six 12-can packs so customers can try all of the brand’s flavors.
+Last year, the brand launched two new innovations, White Claw hard seltzer Variety Pack Flavor Collection No.3, featuring three new flavors, and White Claw hard seltzer Surge, a stronger refreshing wave with 8% alcohol.
+According to Danelle Kosmal, Vice President of Nielsen’s beverage alcohol practice, variety packs play an important role for hard seltzer.
+They are the best-selling flavor packs for nearly every brand and account for 63% of Hard Seltzer’s total sales.

 4. Embracing the future of gender norms

-White Claw, which uses the phrase “Made Pure,” is named after the term for a breaking wave and is marketed more like premium sparkling water than a beer.
-Zara Flynn, the marketing partner at creative agency Rothco, explains, “It wasn’t about going along with what the beer industry is doing right now.
-It was about smashing all those norms and creating something really fresh and unique.”
-White Claw was able to come out on top because it was for everyone and no one.
-It’s an inclusive way to have a good time with friends (the experience).
+White Claw, with the tagline “Made Pure,” is named after the term for a breaking wave and is marketed more like a premium sparkling water than a beer.
+Zara Flynn, marketing partner at creative agency Rothco, explains, “It was not about going with what the beer industry is doing right now.
+It was about breaking all those norms and creating something really fresh and unique.”
+White Claw was able to succeed because it was meant for everyone and no one.
+It’s an inclusive way to spend quality time with friends (the experience).

-White Claw as well as other brands in the industry have become aspirational brands while achieving an affordable price point.
+White Claw and other brands in the industry have become up-and-coming brands while having an affordable price.
 They have become a “lifestyle brand” by creating experiences around the product itself and prioritizing shared moments with friends instead of materialistic goods.
-Millennials, their target audience, are experiencing rising costs and lower wages, which ultimately leads them to prefer experiences instead of status symbols.
-Hard Seltzer has embraced this idea by combining affluent experiences like windsurfing, boating, hiking, etc. with the product itself without spending too much money.
+Millennials, hard seltzer’s target audience, are experiencing rising costs and lower wages, leading them to prioritize experiences over status symbols.
+Hard seltzer has embraced this idea by combining affluent experiences like windsurfing, boating, hiking, etc. with the product itself without spending too much money.

 In a market full of choices, White Claw has been relegated.
-White Claw receives 171,000,000 search volume in Google, 12 times the search volume of “SpikedSeltzer” (307,000 results) and “hard seltzer” (13,400,000 results) combined.
-The brand’s greatest strength is that they seem to have the ability to read the market well and the willingness to devote resources to the best of what they do.
-Standing Apart’s success is the result of a campaign by Mark Anthony Brands, to create a drink that consumers crave and give them reasons to share that craving.
+White Claw has a search volume of 1,330,000,000 in Google, 42 times the search volume of “spiked seltzer” (2,530,000 results) and “hard seltzer” (28,900,000 results) combined.
+The brand’s greatest strength is its ability to read the market well and its willingness to devote resources to the best of what they do.
+Its success lies on creating a beverage that consumers crave and give them reasons to share that craving.